zerotier/DesktopUI/README.md

  * [Microsoft Visual Studio](https://visualstudio.microsoft.com/vs/) (we use 2019) with both 32-bit and 64-bit X86 targets and with appropriate desktop application SDKs.
  * [GCC/G++](https://nuwen.net/mingw.html) with support for both 64-bit and 32-bit builds (we use the linked distribution).
 Yes, we need both Visual Studio and GCC with GNU make.

-Building of the UI on Windows has never been done and those tool chains tend to be unfriendly to Windows.
-We recommend doing UI builds in Linux or MacOS.
-It should work in the Linux subsystem for Windows.

 To build native applications for Windows, just type `make`.
 This assumes that GNU make, GCC, and Cargo are in your path.
 The result will be two native EXEs in `target\x86_64-pc-windows-msvc\release` and `target\i686-pc-windows-msvc\release`.

-We plan to add support for Windows on ARM64 soon, both for this UI application and for ZeroTier itself.
+We plan to add native support for Windows on ARM64 soon, both for this UI application and for ZeroTier itself.

-## Linux
+Building the web bundle part of the UI on Windows has never been done and those tool chains tend to be unfriendly to Windows.
+We recommend doing `yarn build` stuff in Linux or MacOS.
+It should work in the Linux subsystem for Windows.
+As mentioned above we ship this pre-built to make builds easy if you don't need to modify the JavaScript code.

+## Linux, FreeBSD, Other Open Source Desktops

 *Coming soon.*